HousewareHQ/backend-engineering-octernship/README.md

 ### Task instructions

 The assignment is to create a backend API service in Golang that handles authorization and authentication for a web app.
 The details of the web app are as follows:
-- RBAC(what are the roles(reader, writer, admin) and permissions), JWT(1 hour expiry)
-- login(username,password), logout, accessing resources should follow the given role
-- admin can do everything(read,edit,write,delete on users)
-- write can read,edit,write
-- read can read
-- POST,GET,PUT,DELETE on /users
+- A simple web app where users in an organization can signin and list all other users in their organization
+- Logging in is performed by supplying a `username, password` combination
+- Note that all passwords should be hashed when stored in a database for security purposes
+- For simplicity, assume that the existing users have already been registered and we are not concerned about a user registration flow here.
+- The user should be logged in with a JWT token, that refreshes every one hour.
+- The user should be able to logout as well.
+- There are admin privileges assigned to a few users, which gives them the ability to add new user accounts or delete existing user accounts from their organization.
+- All non-admin users should be able to see other user accounts but shouldn't be able to add/delete any user accounts.
+- Note that any user shouldn't be able to view/add/delete user accounts into any other organization.

 The API should follow REST API conventions, feel free to design the API structure as you may.
+The API should cover the following functionalities:
+- User Login
+- User Logout
+- Admin User adds a new User account(by providing the username & password)
+- Admin User deletes an existing User account from their organization
+- List all Users in their organization

+Note: Do add unit tests(for success & failure) for each API endpoint.

-Provided in this template is a Golang Standard repository, you'd have to choose and setup the relevant
+Provided in this Github template is a Golang Standard repository, you'd have to design an ideal architecture/stack for this problem
-- golang framework
+- Golang framework for this API
-- ORM,
-- database: hash your passwords
+- Which Database shall be used to store the user details?
+- The ORM that shall be used for interfacing with the Database
 - DB design

-Note: Do add unit tests(for success & failure) on each endpoint.

 Do document the design decisions and the rationale behind the same in a README file.

 ### Task Expectations

-- Postman/Swagger to test
+- Instructions in the Readme to setup the API & the relevant database
+- Postman/Swagger/OpenAPI spec so that the APIs can be tested
-- will be evaluated on: correctness of the APIs, simplicity, architecture of the solution
+- The task will be evaluated on the: fulfillment of the requirements and correctness of the API responses, in addition to the simplicity & architecture of the solution

 ### Task submission